littleosbook/aenix/doc/book/paging.md

 If the user mode process is larger than 3GB, some pages will need to be swapped out by the kernel.
-Swapping pages will not be part of this book. extern extern### Is placing the kernel at `0xC000000` hard? externNo, but it does require some thought.
-This is once again a linking problem. externWhen the linker resolves all absolute references in the kernel, it will assume that our kernel is loaded at physical memory location `0x00100000`, not `0x00000000`, since we tell it so in our linker script (see the section on [linking the kernel](#linking-the-kernel).
+Swapping pages will not be part of this book.

+### Is placing the kernel at `0xC000000` hard?
+No, but it does require some thought.
+This is once again a linking problem.
+When the linker resolves all absolute references in the kernel, it will assume that our kernel is loaded at physical memory location `0x00100000`, not `0x00000000`, since we tell it so in our linker script (see the section on [linking the kernel](#linking-the-kernel).
 However, we want the jumps to be